 “When I actually got the call I thought, wow, I guess my gut feeling was right,” Al said.
 “I didn’t talk to nobody (else).
 It was just Pacers.
 At this point in my career I’ve put myself in a position where I can go where I want to go as far as what’s best for me, and for winning.
 For me, no other team out there (was a better fit).”

-Big Al went on to play two seasons with the Pacers, ultimately helping lead them to two consecutive playoff appearances.
-In his first season with the team, Jefferson played in 66 games, averaging 8.1 points and 4.2 rebounds in a pivotal reserve role.
+Big Al went on to play two seasons with the Pacers, ending in two consecutive playoff appearances.
+In his first season with the team, Big Al played in 66 games, averaging 8.1 points and 4.2 rebounds in a pivotal reserve role.

-In year two in Indiana, Jefferson assumed more of a mentor role, helping guide a new, young roster comprising Victor Oladipo, Domantas Sabonis and Myles Turner to a playoff berth and a near upset of the eventual Eastern Conference Champions, the Cleveland Cavaliers.
+In year two in Indiana, No. 25 assumed more of a mentor role, helping guide a new, young roster — comprised of rising stars Victor Oladipo, Domantas Sabonis and Myles Turner — to a playoff berth and a near upset of the eventual Eastern Conference Champions, the Cleveland Cavaliers.

 Pacers President of Basketball Operations Kevin Pritchard knew more than anyone that Jefferson’s value during that season went beyond the box score.